 The following position occurs in a real game, right after one of the pieces gets knocked off the board.
 What was the piece?

 It was a black knight.
 First, notice that the black pawns have moved 14 times diagonally and thus they have taken 14 pieces.
 Therefore the knocked off piece is black.
-Since it is impossible both kings to be checked at the same time, the missing piece was positioned on a2.
-It couldn't be a queen or a rook, because the white king would be checked both by it and the pawn on b3, which is impossible.
+Since it is impossible for both kings to be checked at the same time, the missing piece was positioned on a2.
+It couldn’t be a queen or a rook, because the white king would be checked both by it and the pawn on b3, which is impossible.
 Therefore the missing piece is either the black white-squared bishop or the black knight.
-However, the pawns on b7 and d7 haven't been moved the entire game and then the black white-squared bishop hasn't either.
+However, the pawns on b7 and d7 haven’t been moved the entire game and then the black white-squared bishop hasn’t either.
 Thus we conclude that the knocked off piece is a black knight.